Featured Project: Google Calls

-If there’s one thing the new found success of my car finance client’s website tells us, it’s the simple rule #1 I’ve been touting since I first started this business more than 15 years ago.
+If there’s one thing the new found success of my car finance client’s website tells us, it’s the simple rule #1 I’ve been touting since I first went into business for myself more than 15 years ago.

 Your product, your service, your strategy and your design may all be pitch perfect… but your advertising dollars could still go straight down the drain if your copy doesn’t cut through enough to compel your customers to act.

 Call a copywriter.
 (For example, like me.)